newjersey/navigator.business.nj.gov/README.md

 ./scripts/ship-it.sh
 ```

-The GitHub actions CI/CD (which is configured in `.github/development.yml`) will pick up the job and deploy to Amplify.
+The GitHub actions CI/CD (which is configured in `.github/workflows/pipeline.yml`) will pick up the job and deploy to Amplify for commits to the main branch.

 ## Frontend deep-dive